 In different circumstances, we need to split our data into different pieces.
 These dissections of data are usually done by space, commas, or some other criteria.
 Splitting of these data can really help us to get what part of the data we need at a given time.
-5 useful and easy methods of how to split data in Excel will discuss here in this article.
+5 useful and easy methods of how to split data in Excel will be discussed in this article.

-To demonstrate how to Split data in Excel, we are going to use the following spreadsheet full form name of different persons in the Full Name column, and their names first part and the second part are also shown.
-How we get to these parts are explained and illustrated in different ways.
+To demonstrate how to split data in Excel, we are going to use the following spreadsheet.
+The dataset contains the full names of different persons in the Full Name column, and their names first part and the second part.

 1. Text to Columns Features to Split Data in Excel

-In this process, delimiters like space, tab, and commas separate the selected data in one or in more cells.
-Text to column feature is a great tool to split data in Excel
+In this process, delimiters like space, tab, and commas separate the selected data into one or more cells.
+The Text to Column feature is a great tool to split data in Excel.

 - First, select all the cells that you wish to split.

-- Then go to Data > Text to Columns.
+- Go to Data > Text to Columns.

-- After that, a new dialog box will open. from that box select delimited.
-And click Next.
+- A new dialog box will open.
+From that box select delimited and click Next.

-- After clicking next, the next dialog box will appear.in that dialog box tick the Space option box, as we want to split the given data according to the position of space between words.
+- In that dialog box tick the Space option box, as we want to split the given data according to the position of space between words.

 - Then in the next dialog box select General.

-- Right below the Column data format box, there is a cell reference box Destination.
-In that box, you have to enter where your split data will be.
+- Below the Column data format box, there is a cell reference box named Destination.
+In that box, you have to enter cell reference to present your split data.

 - Click Finish in the dialog box, after selecting the destination cells.

 - Select your destination cells like below in the Destination box.